FreshPorts/host-init/README.md

         git clone https://git.FreeBSD.org/ports.git /jails/freshports/usr/ports

-This FreshPorts instance should now be running
+This FreshPorts instance should now be running - but no commit processing is occuring.
+Next, you'll need to [extract and set repo starting points](LastCommit.md).
+Later, you'll need to enable various periodic scripts and daemons.